Bipin Chandra Joshi: Career

 Joshi also became Colonel of the regiment of the 64 Cavalry and 44 Armd Regt.

 Medals

 Joshi has been a recipient of the Param Vishisht Seva Medal, Ati Vishisht Seva Medal for distinguished service of the most exceptional order.

 Death

 Joshi died of a cardiac arrest in New Delhi Military Hospital on 18 November 1994.
 He was due to retire in 1995.
 He was the first Chief of Indian Army who died in harness.
 General Bipin Rawat, former Chief and the serving Chief of Defence Staff, also died in a tragic helicopter crash in December 2021 whilst landing at the Defence Services Staff College in Wellington.
 General Joshi’s untimely death changed the entire line of succession for the post of Chief of Army Staff, which is typically decided on the basis of seniority.
 As a result, Lt.
-Gen. Shankar Roy Chowdhary was promoted to full general and appointed as the 17th Chief of Army Staff.
+Gen. Shankar Roy Chowdhary was promoted to full general and appointed the 17th Chief of Army Staff.